Resume in French: Complete Guide with Example and Template

 Resume in French: Complete Guide with Example and Template - StoryCV Blog

 This guide is for you if you're an international student, a professional relocating to France, or an English speaker translating your resume.
 We'll cover the exact format, the cultural norms, and the common mistakes that get applications tossed.
-Stop guessing.
 This is how you create a proper resume in french that a French hiring manager will actually read.

 What is a resume in French?